step-security-bot/mpg/docs/index.md

     docker run --rm mcornick/mpg
     ```

+    !!!
+Note

+        Container signatures are an ongoing experiment.
+They might be broken.
+Do not depend on them (or, really, on mpg) for mission-critical things.

+    Container manifests are signed with [Cosign](https://docs.sigstore.dev/cosign/overview/).
+The signatures are created with Cosign's "keyless" mode, which requires setting `COSIGN_EXPERIMENTAL=1` when using Cosign versions prior to 2.0.0:

+    ```bash
+    env COSIGN_EXPERIMENTAL=1 cosign verify ghcr.io/mcornick/mpg
+    # or, for Docker Hub
+    env COSIGN_EXPERIMENTAL=1 cosign verify mcornick/mpg
+    ```

 === "Binaries and Linux packages"

     I maintain binary releases on GitHub [here](https://github.com/mcornick/mpg/releases).
 As of version 1.0.21, releases are built for macOS (universal), Linux (i386, amd64, arm64, and armv6) and Windows (i386, amd64).
 Linux packages are built in RPM, DEB, APK, and Arch Linux pkg.tar.zst formats.

+    Binary checksums included on the release pages are signed with my [GPG key](https://github.com/mcornick.gpg).

 === "YUM Repository"